stephenca/Dist-Zilla-Plugin-UploadToCpanSite/README.md

 # ACKNOWLEDGMENTS

-    Initial development of this module took place during my employment at The Marketing Lab (L<http://themarketinglab.co.uk>).
+Initial development of this module took place during my employment at [The Marketing Lab](http://themarketinglab.co.uk).
 I am grateful to the management for allowing me to release this to the CPAN.

 # AUTHOR